Metric interval temporal logic: Difference from MTL

 MTL can express a statement such as the sentence S: "P held exactly ten time units ago".
 This is impossible in MITL.
 Instead, MITL can say T: "P held between 9 and 10 time units ago".
 Since MITL can express T but not S, in a sense, MITL is a restriction of MTL which allows only less precise statements.

 Problems that MITL avoids

 One reason to want to avoid a statement such as S is that its truth value may change an arbitrary number of times in a single time unit.
-Indeed, the truth value of this statement may change as many times as the truth value of P change, and P itself may change an arbitrary number of time in a single time unit.
+Indeed, the truth value of this statement may change as many times as the truth value of P changes, and P itself may change an arbitrary number of time in a single time unit.

 Let us now consider a system, such as a timed automaton or a signal automaton, which want to know at each instant whether S holds or not.
 This system should recall everything that occurred in the last 10 time units.
 As seen above, it means that it must recall an arbitrarily large number of events.
 This can not be implemented by a system with finite memory and clocks.